tuwukee/jiggler/README.md

 end
 ```

-It's not recommended to run sidekiq with high concurrency values, setting it for the sake of test. \
+It's not recommended to run sidekiq with high concurrency values, setting it (upto 15 for sidekiq) for the sake of test. \
 The time difference for these samples is small-ish, however the memory consumption is less with the fibers. \
 Since fibers have relatively small memory foot-print and context switching is also relatively cheap, it's possible to set concurrency to higher values within Jiggler without too much trade-offs.